Christian theology: Heaven

 One popular medieval view of Heaven was that it existed as a physical place above the clouds and that God and the Angels were physically above, watching over man.
 Heaven as a physical place survived in the concept that it was located far out into space, and that the stars were "lights shining through from heaven".

 Many of today's biblical scholars, such as N. T. Wright, in tracing the concept of Heaven back to its Jewish roots, see Earth and Heaven as overlapping or interlocking.
 Heaven is known as God's space, his dimension, and is not a place that can be reached by human technology.
 This belief states that Heaven is where God lives and reigns whilst being active and working alongside people on Earth.
 One day when God restores all things, Heaven and Earth will be forever combined into the New Heavens and New Earth of the World to Come.

 Religions that teach about heaven differ on how (and if) one gets into it, typically in the afterlife.
 In most, entrance to Heaven is conditional on having lived a "good life" (within the terms of the spiritual system).
-A notable exception to this is the 'sola fide' belief of many mainstream Protestants, which teaches that one does not have to live a perfectly "good life," but that one must accept Jesus Christ as one's saviour, and then Jesus Christ will assume the guilt of one's sins; believers are believed to be forgiven regardless of any good or bad "works" one has participated in.
+A notable exception to this is the 'sola fide' belief of many mainstream Protestants, which teaches that one does not have to live a perfectly "good life", but that one must accept Jesus Christ as one's Lord and Saviour, and then Jesus Christ will assume the guilt of one's sins; believers are believed to be forgiven regardless of any good or bad "works" one has participated in.

 Many religions state that those who do not go to heaven will go to a place "without the presence of God", Hell, which is eternal (see annihilationism).
 Some religions believe that other afterlives exist in addition to Heaven and Hell, such as Purgatory.
 One belief, universalism, believes that everyone will go to Heaven eventually, no matter what they have done or believed on earth.
 Some forms of Christianity believe Hell to be the termination of the soul.